The Museum displays contain a special section devoted to the Reverend W. V. Awdry, creator of "Thomas the Tank Engine".

 Christopher Awdry is a Vice President of the Talyllyn Railway Preservation Society, and he and other members of the family have contributed the items on display.

 Apart from the Reverend Awdry’s own models of Skarloey Railway locomotives and carriages the display includes a reconstruction of part of his study at his last home in Stroud, Gloucestershire.
 It uses his original furniture, donated by his family.
-By the time he moved to Stroud the Reverend Awdry had retired both as a writer of The Railway Series and as a Parish Priest.
-But he still spent most of his time in his study, replying to letters from fans, researching and writing about railway history, and composing sermons.
+At the time he moved to Stroud in 1965 the Reverend Awdry had retired as a Parish Priest, but he still spent most of his time in his study, replying to letters from fans, researching and writing about railway history, and composing sermons: he also wrote the last six books of The Railway Series in this time.

 - AWD001 Relief map of the Island of Sodor